Co-produced by Terri Berthiaume Hawthorne & Kathleen Laughlin

-Reinventing Power; History of the Battered Women's Movement will be a video that traces how the first awareness of the need for women's shelters grew into the development of the battered women's movement.
+BATTERED IN MINNESOTA: decades of advocacy will be a video that traces how the first awareness of the need for women's shelters grew into the development of the battered women's movement.
 This happened amidst the emerging ideas of 1970's political and social change feminism.
 We learn all this through the specific stories of Minnesota women and their colleagues whose commitment started the movement in their apartments, around their kitchen tables and on their living room floors.
 Their story breaks down the denial of patriarchal culture, and addresses the hidden violence pervasive in our society.
 It's a story that begins with a few feminists committed to respect for women, and grows into a world-wide movement -- from families, legal and court systems, law enforcement, and social service agencies to United Nations' human rights violations.
 One of their favorite philosophies was "Let's not practice hierarchical, patriarchal power; let's reinvent power!"

-We are starting the edit this Fall; we have been generously supported so far with funds from the following: Mn Historical Society, The Jerome Foundation, The MN Women's Foundation, The Otto Bremer Foundation, The Kurz Family Foundation, and many individuals.
+We expect to be completing this documentary soon.
+We have been generously supported so far with funds from the following: MN Historical Society, The Jerome Foundation, The MN Women's Foundation, The Otto Bremer Foundation, The Kursz Family Foundation, John P. & Eleanor R. Yackel Foundation and many individuals.
 We are still fund-raising, and any gifts or suggestions are welcome.